hartigel/leela-logit-lens/README.md

 1. Ensure the CCRL dataset has been downloaded and extracted into the `data/` directory.

 2. The entire analysis is performed within the `notebooks/policy_metrics.ipynb` notebook.
 Simply run the cells in order.

+> **Note**: The plots for the policy metrics are generated in `notebooks/policy_metrics.ipynb`.

+### Additional Examples

+For the plots of the additional examples, see `notebooks/demo.ipynb` which also contains the plotting function for all layers of a given position and the generation of probability tables.

+---

+## Acknowledgments

+This work was heavily inspired by and builds upon the research and public codebase from the paper **"Evidence of Learned Look-Ahead in a Chess-Playing Neural Network"** by Erik Jenner, Shreyas Kapur, Vasil Georgiev, Cameron Allen, Scott Emmons and Stuart Russell.
+We are very grateful for their foundational work and for making their models and tools publicly available.